subelsky/html5tutorial/tutorial.markdown

           <li><a href="#" data-soundname='ray_gun'>Play Ray Gun</a></li>
         </ul>

 2. Use jQuery to bind the `<a>` tag's `click` event.
-You can figure out which soundname the user wants by inspect the click event's data attribute, as below.
+You can figure out which soundname the user wants by inspecting the click event's data attribute, as below.
 I've included the cross-browser version as well as the version provided for in the [HTML5 spec](http://dev.w3.org/html5/spec/elements.html#embedding-custom-non-visible-data), which only Chrome seems to support.

         $('a').click(function(evt) {